Mobility-Scooter-Project/DeltaHPC-Manager/README.md

 1. **Download and Extract:**
    - Download the `DeltaHPC_FileManager.zip` file from the release page.
-   - Extract the `.app` file to your Applications folder or a desired location.
+   - Extract the `dist_macos/DeltaHPC_FileManager.app` file to your Applications folder or a desired location.

 2. **Run the Application:**
    - Double-click `DeltaHPC_FileManager.app` to run the application.